Without Pearl Harbor, a different world?

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 Oliver Stone is an Academy Awarding winning Hollywood writer and director.
-Peter Kuznick is Professor of history and director of the Nuclear Studies Institute at American University.
-Together they co-authored the documentary film series and book series titled The Untold History of the United States.
+Peter Kuznick is professor of history and director of the Nuclear Studies Institute at American University.
+Together they co-authored the documentary film and book series titled The Untold History of the United States.
 The views expressed here are solely theirs.

 (CNN)On the 75th anniversary of Pearl Harbor, we've been asked to reflect on what might have happened if Japan had not launched an attack on the US fleet on December 7, 1941.